sse-secure-systems/connaisseur/docs/validators/sigstore_cosign.md

 ### Authentication

 When using a private registry for images and signature data, the credentials need to be provided to Connaisseur.
+There are two ways to do this.

+#### dockerconfigjson

-This is done by creating a [dockerconfigjson](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) Kubernetes secret in the Connaisseur namespace and passing the secret name to Connaisseur as `auth.secret_name`.
+Create a [dockerconfigjson](https://kubernetes.io/docs/concepts/configuration/secret/#docker-config-secrets) Kubernetes secret in the Connaisseur namespace and pass the secret name to Connaisseur as `auth.secret_name`.
 The secret can for example be created directly from your local `config.json` (for docker this resides in `~/.docker/config.json`):

 ```bash